threefoldfoundation/tft/bridge/stellar/transfers.md

-# Transferring TFT between Stellar and BSC
+# Transferring TFT between Stellar and Ethereum compatible chains

-## From BSC to Stellar
+## From Ethereum to Stellar

-The `withdraw` method must be called on contract **0x8f0FB159380176D324542b3a7933F0C2Fd0c2bbf** with the following parameters:
+The `withdraw` method must be called on contract token contract with the following parameters:

 - blockchain_address: Your stellar address
 - network: stellar
 - amount: any amount that does not exceed your balance (unsigned integer with a precision of 7 decimals, so 1 TFT = 10000000 )

-## From Stellar to BSC
+## From Stellar to Ethereum

-Transfer the TFT to the bridge address **GBFFWXWBZDILJJAMSINHPJEUJKB3H4UYXRWNB4COYQAF7UUQSWSBUXW5** with the target address in the memo text in a specially encoded way.
+Transfer the TFT to the bridge address with the target address in the memo text in a specially encoded way.

 ### Encoding the target address